slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Be willing to side with the minority.
 -->

-> *'It takes 20 years to build a reputation and five minutes to ruin it.
-If you think about that, you’ll do things differently.' -- Warren Buffett*
+> *"It takes 20 years to build a reputation and five minutes to ruin it.
+If you think about that, you’ll do things differently."
+-- Warren Buffett*

-> *'Be the person your dog thinks you are.' -- J.W.
+> *"Be the person your dog thinks you are."
+-- J.W.
 Stephens*

 Take ownership of your life, only then you will cultivate respect for yourself and respect from others.
 Your choices determined the body, bank account, and relationships that you have right now.

-> *'We are taught you must blame your father, your sisters, your brothers, the school, the teachers - but never blame yourself.
+> *"We are taught you must blame your father, your sisters, your brothers, the school, the teachers - but never blame yourself.
 It’s never your fault.
-But it’s always your fault, because if you wanted to change you’re the one who has got to change.' -- Katharine Hepburn*
+But it’s always your fault, because if you wanted to change you’re the one who has got to change."
+-- Katharine Hepburn*

-> *'Truth only means something when it’s hard to admit.' -- Nicholas Sparks*
+> *"Truth only means something when it’s hard to admit."
+-- Nicholas Sparks*

-> *'I lie to myself all the time.
-But I never believe me.' -- S.E.
+> *"I lie to myself all the time.
+But I never believe me."
+-- S.E.
 Hinton*

-> *'Don’t aim to have others like you; aim to have them respect you.' -- Kevin Kelly*
+> *"Don’t aim to have others like you; aim to have them respect you."
+-- Kevin Kelly*

-> *'When you die you take absolutely nothing with you except your reputation.' -- Kevin Kelly*
+> *"When you die you take absolutely nothing with you except your reputation."
+-- Kevin Kelly*

-> *'Your character starts out spotless.
-You can only stain it.' -- Naval Ravikant*
+> *"Your character starts out spotless.
+You can only stain it."
+-- Naval Ravikant*

 ### How to grow your reputation?

 Be impeccable with your word.
 Trust, not money, is the currency of business and life.

-> *'Pay every debt, as if God wrote the bill.' -- Ralph Waldo Emerson*
+> *"Pay every debt, as if God wrote the bill."
+-- Ralph Waldo Emerson*

-> *'Quality means doing it right when no one is looking.' -- Henry Ford*
+> *"Quality means doing it right when no one is looking."
+-- Henry Ford*

-> *'With enough courage, you can do without a reputation.' -- Margaret Mitchell*
+> *"With enough courage, you can do without a reputation."
+-- Margaret Mitchell*

-> *'Without commitment, you cannot have depth in anything, whether it’s a relationship, a business or a hobby.' -- Neil Strauss*
+> *"Without commitment, you cannot have depth in anything, whether it’s a relationship, a business or a hobby."
+-- Neil Strauss*

+> *"Words are deeds."
-> *'Words are deeds.' -- Ludwig Wittgenstein*
+-- Ludwig Wittgenstein*